-Given the current size of the Company and Board, the Directors consider that the composition of R&N Committee is appropriate to discharge its mandate effectively.
+Given the current size of the Company and Board, the Directors consider that the re-absorption of the R&N Committee back to the main Board is appropriate to discharge its mandate effectively.

-8.2 Structure of Non-executive Director Remuneration and Executive Remuneration
+8.2 & 8.3 Structure of Non-executive Director Remuneration and Executive Remuneration

 The structure of non-executive directors' remuneration is distinguished from that of the chief executive and senior executives.
-The R&N Committee assesses the appropriateness of the nature and amount of emoluments on a periodic basis by reference to relevant market conditions with the overall objective of ensuring maximum stakeholder benefit from the retention of a high quality board and executive team.
+The Board assesses the appropriateness of the nature and amount of emoluments on a periodic basis by reference to relevant market conditions, and may take advice from independent remuneration consultants to ensure non-executive directors' fees and payments are appropriate and in line with the market, with the overall objective of ensuring maximum stakeholder benefit from the retention of a high quality board and executive team.